demattia/usercode/BsMuMu/Macros/README.txt

 At this moment the file must be edited to change wether to apply the analysis cuts or only the preselection.
 The variable cut_based is a boolen, if true it means the analysis cuts are applied.

+Then, run
+./runTMVA.sh

+To produce all the tables and plots, run python TMVAPlots.py